 Become part of a community of scholars

-Through activities with your peers, become part of a close-knit community and create new friendships with other highly talented and engaged high school students from rural and small-town high schools across the Heartland (Missouri and southern Illinois)!
+Through activities with your peers, become part of a close-knit community and create new friendships with other highly talented and engaged high school students from rural and small-town high schools across the country!
 Connect with WashU upper-division students, faculty, and staff who also hail from rural and small-town Heartland communities.

 Through a combination of lectures, discussion, and hands-on activities, students will learn about developing interpersonal, leadership, and academic skills.
 The program will also explore the process for highly-selective university admissions with the guidance of WashU admissions officers.
 Students will be exposed to the kinds of academic and professional development opportunities available in an urban center through group activities, including social activities, that showcase the city of St. Louis.